Galia Sabar: The AIDS epidemic in Africa

-Between 1995-1999, Sabar led an international team of experts which examined the spread of AIDS in Africa through examining the epidemic's socio-political aspects.
+Between 1995 and 1999, Sabar led an international team of experts which examined the spread of AIDS in Africa through examining the epidemic's socio-political aspects.
 An emphasis was put on tracing cultural components which make AIDS especially prevalent in some areas.
 Sabar, together with Prof. Mulindi of Kenyatta National Hospital and Prof. Allie Dubb from Israel, examined the processes which led churches to take key roles in the struggle against AIDS.

-During her stay in Kenya in 1996-1997, Sabar broadened the scope of her research on churches to include their contributions to the effort to prevent the further spread of AIDS.
+During her stay in Kenya in 1996–1997, Sabar broadened the scope of her research on churches to include their contributions to the effort to prevent the further spread of AIDS.
 She was one of the organizers of the 9th international conference on AIDS prevention, which was attended by renowned scholars on AIDS, including Professor Robert Gallo and Professor Jonathan Mann.
 From 1997 to 2002, she led an international team of experts which studied the economic, social, ethnic and religious elements which affect Kenyan teenagers in their engagement in sexual relations.